-Tuvia Vinitsky is a principal in Vinitsky Consulting Inc. VCI develops and markets major vertical applications for non-profit organizations and community centers (JCC, YMCA).
-They also provide custom software and website development.
+Tuvia Vinitsky is a principal in Vinitsky Consulting.
+Vinitsky Consulting develops and markets major vertical applications for non-profit organizations, community centers (JCC, YMCA), and delivery management.
+They also provide custom database software and website development.

-Tuvia believes in having both breadth and depth of experience.
-He has served as project leader for many large projects, including projects at companies like Avis-Rent-a-Car, Chicago Board of Trade, Marmon Group and Lotus.
+Tuvia believes in having both breadth and depth of experience and has served as project leader for many large projects, including projects at companies like Avis-Rent-a-Car, Chicago Board of Trade, Marmon Group and Lotus.

 Tuvia and his family are long time Chicago residents.
 He attended Northwestern University, and is an ordained Rabbi.
 His years at Northwestern, with its reputation for the performing arts, must have left a mark—not only is he known for his popular presentations on software development, but he frequently is a guest speaker on Jewish philosophy and teachings.

 Christof Wollenhaupt is a co-owner of foxpert GmbH. foxpert is one of Germany's leading FoxPro companies with offices in several states.
 We offer FoxPro and .NET development and consulting services as well as a number of vertical market applications in the healthcare business.